 Medicare Parts Explained

-The federal health program, Medicare, provides those over 65 and those with certain disabilities basic health coverage.
-It’s important to understand how Medicare works and the different parts.
+The federal health program, Medicare, provides those over 65 and those with specific disabilities basic health coverage.
+It’s essential to understand how Medicare works and the different parts.

 If you’re like most people, past health care coverage came from an employer.
 The complexities of enrolling in federal health coverage can come as quite a shock.

-Not only are there dozens of plans and coverage types to choose from, but Medicare has its own strange terminology.
+Not only are there dozens of plans and coverage types to choose from, but Medicare has its strange terminology.
 Over 10,000 people enroll in Medicare every day.

 Medicare Parts Explained

 Understanding the difference between Medicare parts and plans is seemingly impossible.
 However, explaining the parts of Medicare is our specialty.